josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Exit criteria_:

-- You are able to successfully test the ML scoring in the new notebook you created.
+- You are able to successfully test the ML scoring in the new notebook you created

-- The score.py and conda_dependencies.yml files have been updated.
+- The score.py and conda_dependencies.yml files have been updated

 ### Task 2: Deploy the model